 Certified Physical Therapy Aide (Voucher Included)

-Physical therapy (PT) aides support physical therapists and physical therapy assistants in tasks related to the running of a clinic.
-PT aides are important physical therapy team members—and there's a growing need for these trained professionals.
-Additionally, PT aide jobs will gain 1,300 new openings by 2032.
+Physical therapy (PT) aides support physical therapists and physical therapy assistants in tasks related to running a clinic.
+Physical therapy aides are important physical therapy team members—and there's a growing need for these trained professionals.
+Additionally, physical therapy aide and assistant jobs are projected to grow 19% by 2032, with roughly 27,500 new openings per year, according to the U.S. Bureau of Labor Statistics.

 SHARE